immblind/ultimate-zombie-defense-bepinex-cheat/readme.md

-﻿## imcheat : BepInEx cheat plugin for Ultimate Zombie Defense 1 imcheat is the most advanced sandbox plugin out there.It is currently in beta and will receive a lot of crazy new features.
+﻿## imcheat : BepInEx cheat plugin for Ultimate Zombie Defense 1 imcheat is the most advanced open-source sandbox plugin out there.
+It is currently in beta and will receive a lot of crazy new features.

 **🔧 Features :**